About Kettering University

 Excellence: in all we do.

-Kettering University has been accredited since 1962 by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Kettering University has been accredited since 1962 by The Higher Learning Commission.

 The programs in Chemical Engineering, Computer Engineering, Electrical Engineering, Engineering Physics, Industrial Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET.